naldorp/nodeBlog/README.md

 # nodeBlog
-This is simple blog made using node.js
+This is a simple blog made with node.js